Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The second is the Mobil 100870, boasting similar benefits as the previous oil but potential to work with reciprocating, rotary screw and rotary vane compressors.

-To determine how much Alton oil a specific model of compressor pump requires, you may need the actual manual at hand otherwise it be quite hard.
+To determine how much Alton oil a specific model of compressor pump requires, you may need the actual manual at hand otherwise it can be quite hard.

 You should contact Alton directly or search the internet for the specifications of your Alton compressor and its model to find the manual if you do not have it.